 It is typical for the parents and their attorneys to participate in a conference before the trial.
 The judge may suggest settlement at this pretrial conference; they will also establish rules related to the trial.
 You may find out your trial date at the conference, or the conference may occur two weeks prior to your trial, depending on your county.

 A trial will occur if anything remains disputed.
 During the trial, your lawyer is able to question witnesses and present evidence to better establish your position.
 A final order is announced at the end of the trial by the general magistrate or judge.
 The terms in this final judgment, which must include a parenting plan and child support provisions if there are minor children involved, must be followed until all minor children are grown (unless modifications are made through the court at a later point).

 In addition to what is described above, you may also have hearings.
 These will occur if you have a matter or issue that needs to be settled sooner rather than later.
 Generally, hearings are scheduled if a party files a motion asking for a temporary order from the court.
 The time-sharing schedule during the case, safeguarding from domestic violence, and other issues can be resolved through a temporary order.

 Case management conferences will also occur.
-These conferences are not for orders or motions but case administration.
-Basically, the case management conference allows the judge or general magistrate assigned to your case to get an update on the status of your case and deal with any issues that arise, such as disputes over discovery, bad behavior by the parties or other disagreements.
+These conferences are not for orders or motions but for case administration.
+Basically, the case management conference allows the judge or general magistrate assigned to your case to get an update on the status of your case and deal with any issues that arise, such as disputes over discovery, bad behavior by the parties, or other disagreements.

 Getting Help with Child Custody & Divorce

 Divorce and custody cases can be incredibly stressful.
 Beyond helping you understand how the process works, a caring and highly effective attorney can explain child custody options in divorce and get you the best possible outcome.
 At Golden Key Law, we pride ourselves on having the experience and passion you need in legal representation.
-Contact us today to schedule your free consultation.
+Contact us today to schedule your consultation.